There you are, ready for bed.

 I wanted to share with you an incredible technique that can you can use to help you get a much better sleep; the nightly foot massage.

 A Foot Massage?

 Yes!
-We’ll technically its called ‘foot reflexology’, but for simplicity it’s a foot massage.
+Well, it’s technically called ‘foot reflexology’, but for simplicity’s sake, it’s a foot massage.